 Zero Trust vs. Defense-In-Depth: What’s the Difference?

-While both can be very effective, there are reasons why many companies are more in favor of zero trust.
-What’s the difference between these two approaches?
+While both can be very effective, there are reasons why many companies are more in favor of Zero Trust.
 Let’s take a closer look at Defense in Depth vs. Zero Trust.

 What is Zero Trust?

 Zero Trust is a security model that emphasizes the need to verify every user and device before granting them access to company resources.
 This verification process is continuous, ensuring that only authorized users and devices are given access – even if they originate from inside the organization.

 What is Defense in Depth?

 Defense in Depth (DiD) is a security strategy that employs multiple layers of security defenses to protect data and systems from attacks.
 The goal of DiD is to make it difficult for attackers to penetrate the outer defenses, and, even if they do, to make it hard for them to move laterally and access sensitive data.

 So, what’s the real difference between Zero Trust and Defense in Depth?
 When it comes down to Defense in Depth vs. Zero Trust, which is the best option for your organization?

 The main difference is that Zero Trust requires continuous verification of users and devices, whereas Defense in Depth relies on multiple layers of security defenses.
 Additionally, Zero Trust focuses on protecting data and systems from external and internal threats, while Defense in Depth mainly focuses on external threats.